smswithoutborders/assembler/README.md

 - **Options**:

-  - **`--letsencrypt DOMAIN`**: Domain name associated with Let's Encrypt certificates.
-This domain name is appended to the `/etc/letsencrypt/live/` path.
+  - **`--letsencrypt DOMAIN`**: Specifies the domain name associated with Let's Encrypt certificates.
+The domain name is used to locate the certificate files in the directory path `/etc/letsencrypt/live/DOMAIN/`.
+This directory contains the necessary certificate files for the specified domain.

-  - **`--destination DOMAIN`**: Destination domain name for the certificates.
-This domain name is appended to the `/etc/ssl/certs/` path.
+  - **`--destination DOMAIN`**: Defines the destination domain name for the certificates.
+The domain name is appended to the `/etc/ssl/certs/DOMAIN/` path, where the certificate files will be stored.
+This directory will hold the certificates required for secure communication for the specified domain.

 #### Drop Command